 We’ll see what word-of-mouth and Paramount’s multimillion-dollar publicity blitz can do to sustain Iron Man 2 in the coming weeks.

-“Iron Man 2 Box Office: Robert Downey Jr.” endnotes
+“Iron Man 2 Box Office: No Major Records Broken” notes

-Unless otherwise noted, “Iron Man 2 Box Office: Robert Downey Jr. Superhero Breaks No Major Records” box office information via Box Office Mojo.
+Unless otherwise noted, “Iron Man 2 Box Office: No Major Records Broken” box office information via Box Office Mojo.
 Budget info – which should be taken with a grain of salt – via BOM and/or other sources (e.g., the New York Times, the Los Angeles Times, Screen Daily, The Hollywood Reporter, Variety, Deadline.com, etc.).

 Comments about Iron Man 2 and other titles being hits/profitable or flops/money-losers at the box office (see paragraph below) are based on the available data about their production budget, additional marketing and distribution expenses (as a general rule of thumb, around 50 percent of the production cost), and worldwide gross (as a general rule of thumb when it comes to the Hollywood studios, around 50–55 percent of the domestic gross and 40 percent of the international gross goes to the distributing/producing companies).